General Dentistry

 What is a Root Canal?

-When the pulp - nerve tissue inside a tooth- has become damaged, infected or inflamed, it needs to be cleaned out or removed from inside the root(s) of the tooth.
-This procedure involves clearing away all of the damaged/diseased nerve tissue inside the root as well as removal of the infection and the inside is filled with a materal to fill this void and this treatment is called “root canal therapy,” or a “root canal.”
+When the pulp - nerve tissue inside a tooth - has become damaged, infected, or inflamed, it needs to be cleaned out or removed from inside the root(s) of the tooth.
+This procedure involves clearing away all of the damaged/diseased nerve tissue inside the root as well as removal of the infection.
+Then, the inside is filled with a material to fill this void.
+This treatment is called “root canal therapy,” or a “root canal.”

 Why Root Canal Therapy?